lore-platform/lore-platform/README.md

 ## 🍋 Project's Files/Folder Structure

-View the current project's folder structure and a description of the folders.
+View the current project's folder structure, also the descriptions of the files and folders are given.

 ### Diagram of The Folder Structure